AndrewSimon/tf-files/README.md

 5. Imports a key pair (just needs public key), uses an existing known working key pair
 6. Gets SG CIDR blocks (list), GH token and other secrets from SSM parameter store
 7. Creates a Security Group
-8. Instantiates one on-demand server in one of the Public subnets
+8. Instantiates one on-demand server in one of the Public subnets.
+NOT a runner.
+Either import an existing, or create a new one.
 9. As part of instantiation, assign the sg created earlier and adds a public IP
 10. Creates a github.com webhook for the tf-files with push trigger
 11. Creates an AWS lambda function and lambda url for the webhook to contact
-12. Lambda uses boto3 to instantiate a spot instance to create a github self-hosted runner
+12. Lambda uses boto3 to instantiate a (default) spot or on-demand instance to register as github self-hosted runner
 13. Contains a github action to queue a job that runs when the runner is available
-14. The github action installs dependencies, prints runner's OS (currently: Linux-5.15.0-101.103.2.1.el9uek.x86_64-x86_64-with-glibc2.34) to show it is your runner and it works, and sleeps to help create a queue for testing multiple jobs
+14. The github action installs dependencies, prints runner's OS (currently: Linux-5.15.0-101.103.2.1.el9uek.x86_64-x86_64-with-glibc2.34) and hostname, which discloses region instance is in.
+15. MOST IMPORTANTLY: Creates the ACTIONS_RUNNER_HOOK_JOB_COMPLETED lifecycle (termination) step via ec2 instance user-data
-15. Creates a lot of IAM policy documents and roles for steps 1-14 above to work
+16. Creates a lot of IAM policy documents and roles for steps 1-15 above to work

-The Github Actions workflow describes the dependencies and how to modify it to disable the Dynamic Runner life-cycle for that job/repo, until reverted.
-This is intentional and does return some control of the life-cycle from the 'administrator' back to the 'developer'.
-You will have to add the dependencies via user-data and/or a new AMI image to block the developers' ability to disable the life-cycle.
+The Github Actions workflow comments describe the dependency install and how to modify to disable the Dynamic Runner life-cycle until reverted.
+Life-cycle dependency on the repo job does return some control of the life-cycle from the 'administrator' back to the 'developer' using that repo.
+Administrators need move only one step out of github actions to the user-data defined in terraform to remove non-Administrators' ability to disable the life-cycle.

 ## Prerequisites
 The packages and setup required to be installed before starting are: